Advanced Quantizer Designs for FDD-Based FD-MIMO Systems Using Uniform Planar Arrays: Kronecker Product Codebook Review - Single Beam Case

 \section{Kronecker Product Codebook Review - Single Beam Case}

 It is critical {in FDD} massive MIMO systems to quantize and feedback information about the high-dimensional channels to the transmitter \cite{Ref_Has03,Ref_AuY07,Ref_AuY11,Ref_Cho13,Ref_Cho15JJ,Ref_Cho14,Ref_Noh14}.
 Thus, CSI quantization codebooks have been developed to tailor the feedback link with limited overhead to the massive MIMO channels \cite{Ref_AuY11,Ref_Cho13,Ref_Cho15JJ}.
-Among various CSI quantization techniques, KP codebooks are of great interest to quantize the channels in a computationally efficient manner by considering the 2D antenna structure \cite{Ref_Cho15,Ref_Cho15_con}.
+Among various CSI quantization techniques,\footnote{{In massive FD-MIMO systems, formulating a low-dimensional feature abstraction problem for quantizing true channel vectors would be an interesting topic for future research.}} KP codebooks are of great interest to quantize the channels in a computationally efficient manner by considering the 2D antenna structure \cite{Ref_Cho15,Ref_Cho15_con}.
 Based on the channel model in (\ref{eq_J4:simple_channel}), KP codebooks {are designed to quantize a} radio path with UPA structure \cite{Ref_3GPP150057,Ref_3GPP150560,Ref_Li13}.

 Most KP codebooks are based on the assumption that the covariance matrix of the channels is approximated by the KP of covariance matrices of vertical and horizontal domains such that \cite{Ref_Yin14}

 Thus, a KP codebook is of the form